 Scholarly Commons Citation

 Schmidt, Ryan C., "An Intelligible Software (CFA) Approach for Fiber-Reinforced Laminate Failure Analysis Including a Piecewise Representation of the Tsai-Wu Failure Criterion Using Excel and MatLab" (2009).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 182.